wizroad/hololens-2-x/README.md

 + For the project
   - Open the project with Visual Studio.
   - Install NuGet package "rmt_curl" from Referece > Manage NuGet packages.
-  - Set the server IP and Port number at line 40 and 43 in CurlHttp.h
+  - Set the server IP and HTTP Port number at line 40 and 43 in CurlHttp.h
     ``` C++
     curl_easy_setopt(curl, CURLOPT_URL, "http://192.168.0.3:5000/Store");
     ...
     curl_easy_setopt(curl, CURLOPT_URL, "http://192.168.0.3:5000/DLT");
+    ```
+    and the server IP and UDP Port number at line 8 and 9 in UdpSocket.h
+    ``` C++
+    #define serverIP "192.168.0.3"
+    #define PORT 9005
     ```
 ### Bulid the project the first time
 > https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/using-visual-studio?tabs=hl2